LME Zinc

-LME Zinc stands for a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of special high-grade Zinc of 99.995% purity minimum that can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
+LME Zinc is a group of spot, forward, and futures contracts traded on the London Metal Exchange (LME), for delivery of special high-grade Zinc with a 99.99% purity minimum that can be used for pre-sale handling, physical delivery of sales or purchases, investment, and speculation.
 Producers, semi-fabricators, consumers, recyclers, and merchants can use Zinc futures contracts to hedge Zinc price risks and to reference prices.

-As of December 31, 2019, LME Zinc contracts are associated with 51,200 tonnes of physical zinc stored in LME approved warehouses around the world, or around 0.4% of 2019 world zinc production of 13 million metric tonnes.
-Despite the small share of physical Zinc associated with LME Zinc contracts, their prices act as reference prices for physical global Zinc transactions.
-This practice started in the 1970s, when base metals producers started using LME futures contract prices as reference prices for spot market transactions.
+As of December 31, 2019, LME Zinc contracts were associated with 51,200 metric tons of physical zinc stored in LME-approved warehouses worldwide, or representing around 0.4% of the 2019 world zinc production of 13 million metric tons.
+Their prices act as reference prices for physical global zinc transactions.
+This practice started in the 1970s, when base metal producers began using LME futures contract prices as reference prices for spot market transactions.

 Contract description

 LME Zinc contracts trade on the London Metal Exchange.

-The contracts require physical delivery of the asset for settlement, and deliverable assets for the contracts are 25 tonnes of high grade primary Zinc.
-The contracts prices are quoted in US dollars per tonne.
-LME prices have minimum tick sizes of $0.50 per tonne (or $12.50 for one contract) for open outcry trading in the LME Ring and electronic trading on LMEselect, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per tonne (or $0.50 for one contract).
-Carry trades involving Zinc futures also have reduced minimum tick sizes at $0.01 per tonne.
-Contracts are organized along LME's prompt date (or delivery date) structure.
+The contracts require physical delivery of the asset for settlement, and the deliverable assets for the contracts are 25 tons of high-grade primary zinc.
+Contract prices are quoted in US dollars ($) per ton.
+LME prices have minimum tick sizes of $0.50 per ton (or $12.50 for one contract) for open outcry trading in the LME Ring and electronic trading on LME-select, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per ton (or $0.50 for one contract).
+Carry trades involving Zinc futures also have reduced minimum tick sizes to $0.01 per ton.
+Contracts are organized along LME's promotional date (or delivery date) structure.